Livestock Theft Of Baby Turkeys From Springfield Farm Upsets Community

 Outside of rural areas, livestock theft is not exactly a hot topic, but those inclined to steal rare breed poultry, in particular, do so because it is hard for the rightful owner to be identified (especially with babies or poults who are not tagged).
 Leicestershire Police in the U.K. through their Rural Watch program has provided a list of tips to avoid poultry theft in particular.

 - Electric fencing can deter potential offenders, as well as being a deterrent for foxes and other pests.
-Remember to put a visible sign warning that an electric fence is in operation and take precautions to protect the energizer)
+Remember to put a visible sign warning that an electric fence is in operation and take precautions to protect the energizer).

-- Geese and guinea fowl can act as a natural alarm system as they are very vocal if someone enters the premises
+- Geese and guinea fowl can act as a natural alarm system as they are very vocal if someone enters the premises.

-- Take photos of your birds, including any distinguishing marks and any expensive equipment you may have
+- Take photos of your birds, including any distinguishing marks and any expensive equipment you may have.

 - There are a number of ways to mark your poultry which will act as a deterrent, identifying stolen birds and proving ownership.
 Ways to tag poultry include: